 This workshop is 2.5 hours.

-Nearly all engineers and scientists work in teams where a leader oversees and guides process/product development and direction.
-When technically trained individuals undertake a leadership role, frustration is a frequent outcome, despite technical competency and good intentions.
-This workshop discusses reasons why engineers and scientists often find adaptation into leadership roles disconcerting, and explores ways to smooth the transition.
+Most engineers and scientists work in teams where a leader oversees and guides process and/or product development and direction.
+When technically trained individuals undertake a leadership role, frustration is a frequent outcome despite technical competency and good intentions.
+This workshop discusses reasons why engineers and scientists often find adaptation into leadership roles disconcerting and explores ways to smooth the transition.
+Participants build skills that lead to improved team productivity and collaboration.

 This is a 2.0 hour workshop.